appnexus/sicksync/README.md

 Opens the sicksync config file in the editor of your choice.

+`sicksync doctor`

+Runs a gamut of tests to see if sicksync is setup properly and working on your destination machines.
+Checks include:

+- If the config file is in the right place.
+- If the config file has the right properties.
+- If the projects have the right properties.
+- If all the destination machines can be shelled into.
+- If all the destination machines have sicksync.
+- If all the destination machines have sicksync at the right version.

 `sicksync remote [--port | -p <port>] [--secret | -s <secret>] [--encryption | -e] [--debug | -d]`

 Starts the remote process for continous syncing.
 This likely does not need to be called directly since `sicksync start` takes care of that for you.
 Since the remote end of sicksync is "dumb", you'll have to manually supply the port number and secret key.